binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 **Steps with details**

+Here we discuss three steps.
+Each step has a selection of options.
+You could choose one option from each of the three steps.

 1. As per the PaperTrail set-up we performed in our test lab
 2.
   * Create persistence of FreeNAS syslogs, as currently they are lost on shutdown because FreeNAS runs entirely in RAM